Sarah Huckabee Sanders: Public response to the LEARNS Act

 The passage of the LEARNS Act drew mixed reactions.
 State Senate Minority Leader Tippi McCullough, a Democrat from Little Rock, expressed concern, saying, "LEARNS will dismantle and defund our public schools through a voucher system that has not worked anywhere ever.
 While some of the bill is admirable, its purported benefits will not reach our students in greatest need."

 After the law went into effect, concerns rose about potential consolidation due to the bill.
 The Marvell–Elaine School District in rural Phillips County was scheduled to be consolidated under the Education Reorganization Act, which Governor Mike Huckabee signed into law in 2004, due to having fewer than 350 students and an F rating.
 State Senator John Payton, a Republican from Wilburn who voted for the LEARNS Act, proposed S.B.
 292, which would eliminate the Education Reorganization Act's requirement that school districts whose two-year average daily attendance drops below 350 be consolidated.
 Sanders signed the bill into law after its passage on March 29, 2023.
 State Representative Mark McElroy, a Republican from Tillar who also voted for LEARNS and whose district includes the Marvell-Elaine school district, proposed an additional bill that included exceptions for districts that are classified as in need of Level 5 – Intensive support and that have students who would have to ride a bus more than 40 miles to attend the new consolidated district.
 The Marvell-Elaine School District ultimately remained open under a $200,000 transformation contract authorized by LEARNS, with the Friendship Education Foundation Arkansas managing the district.

 The Citizens for Arkansas Public Education and Students (CAPES) initiated an effort to repeal LEARNS.
 The Arkansas Constitution allows citizens to place a referendum of any act passed by the General Assembly on the ballot by petition.
 CAPES had roughly 55 days to gather signatures from 6% of the total votes cast for governor in the previous election along with 3% of voters in at least 50 counties each.
-CAPES fell about 500 votes short of the 54,422 signatures needed by July 31, 2023, to place the referendum on the ballot.
+CAPES fell about 500 signatures short of the 54,422 signatures needed by July 31, 2023, to place the referendum on the ballot.